uiucseclab/altdatalinux/altdatalinux/README.md

  - Only works on BIOS systems with MSDOS disklabels.
 Making it work on EFI/GPT systems should be straightforward but I ran out of time.
  - Does not work on Bitlocker-encrypted volumes, for obvious reasons.
- - Assumes your Windows is installed on the second disk partition.
+ - Assumes Windows is installed on the second disk partition.

 Demo
 ---